-What is the Goal of the RTC Project?
+What is the Purpose of the RTC Project?

-- Connecting families to mental health services available in their community through their local mental health authority (LMHA) or local behavioral health authority (LBHA).
+- Connects families to mental health services available in their community through their local mental health authority (LMHA) or local behavioral health authority (LBHA).

-- Paying for the cost of an RTC to meet their child's mental health needs when families do not have the resources to pay for residential placement.
+- Pays for the cost of room and board at an RTC to meet a child's mental health needs.

 What Are the Benefits of the RTC Project?